« State-specific resources Kentucky

 Construction Lien Waivers in Kentucky

-Required Format: Kentucky does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: Kentucky does not require any specific statutorily required verbiage to be valid but be sure to check with your construction attorney and consult any relevant state statutes.

 Kentucky law does not mandate statutory waiver forms.
 Lien waivers are generally governed by contract.
 Conditional and unconditional waivers may be enforceable depending on context.